Scryptoshi/PoE-LootFinder/README.md

 - This project is made for academic pursuit and I am open to sugestions on how to make it better.

-Built With
+# Built With
 Autoit

-Licensing
+# Licensing
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This is free and unencumbered software released into the public domain.
+See the attached [LICENSING] document

 # Contributing
 https://www.patreon.com/scryptoshi